Azure/azure-sdk-for-js/sdk/cognitivelanguage/ai-language-text/Samples.md

 For more samples, check out the [`samples-dev` folder](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/cognitivelanguage/ai-language-text/samples-dev)

-### Entity Resolutions
+### Entity Recognition

 Recognize and categorize entities in text as people, places, organizations, dates/times, quantities, currencies, etc. The latest beta release can resolve entities to standard formats.
-Resolutions provide predictable formats for common quantifiable types and can normalize values to a single, well-known format.

 The `languageCode` parameter is optional.
 If it is not specified, the default English model will be used.